CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-under-roads.md

 > Long-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > The roll required for minions to move between adjacent Under-deeps sites is decreased by 3.
 Discards and prohibits subsequent play of The Way is Shut.
-"Rivulets of liquid rock spilled into the molten river, which wound its way beneath basalt arches."_ ***---Kuduk Lore***
+"Rivulets of liquid rock spilled into the molten river, which wound its way beneath basalt arches."_ ***---&NoBreak;Kuduk Lore***
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>